bw0rth/pync/README.md

 | -z         | False   | Zero-I/O mode [used for scanning]         |

 ## Examples
+The following examples are command line examples.</br>
+For examples of using pync in your own Python scripts, please refer to the [examples](https://github.com/brenw0rth/pync/tree/main/examples) folder in the repository.

 <details>
 <summary>Using pync from the command line</summary>